-- Talk: As mentioned above, discussing your sexual preferences, inclinations, and history with your partner(s) and physicians will help strengthen those relationships while decreasing your likelihood of contracting or transmitting an STI or STD.
+- Talk: Discussing your sexual preferences, inclinations, and history with your partner(s) and physicians will help strengthen those relationships while decreasing your likelihood of contracting or transmitting an STI or STD.
 Be sure to discuss your mutual testing history with your partner(s), and ask your healthcare provider how often you should be getting tested and for which conditions.

 - Test: Some individuals defer their anxiety about their sexual health with false confidence (and irresponsible sexual behavior) when it comes to STDs, especially if they have not or are not experiencing any symptoms.
 However, the only way to know without a doubt that you are free of STDs and STIs is to get tested on a regular basis.
 For individuals who would rather not discuss their sexual health and history with a primary care physician, there are clinics located throughout the Bay Area offering testing that is confidential and sometimes even free.

 - Treat: If you test positive for an STD, it's possible (perhaps even likely, depending on the condition) that your sex life and love life can continue to be healthy and intimate.
 However, you must work with your doctor to receive the proper treatment.
 Many STDs can be cured, but it’s important that you follow your doctor's orders to the letter.
 Never share your medications, and abstain from sex until you and your partner(s) have completed your treatments.